stackhpc/ansible-slurm-appliance/docs/monitoring-and-logging.md

 The `slurm_stats` group controls the placement of the `slurm_stats` service.
 This should be configured to be a group with a single host.
 That host must be co-located on the same host as the `filebeat` service that scrapes its output.

+## blackbox-exporter

+### Defaults and adding jobs

+Blackbox exporter is configured using rolevars in the [kube_prometheus_stack role](../ansible/roles/kube_prometheus_stack/defaults/main).
+Blackbox uses modules to probe service endpoints.
+Modules can be configured by overriding the maps in [environments/common/inventory/group_vars/all/blackbox_exporter.yml](../environments/common/inventory/group_vars/all/blackbox_exporter.yml), see [upstream docs](https://github.com/prometheus/blackbox_exporter/blob/master/CONFIGURATION.md) and [underlying Helm chart values](https://github.com/prometheus-community/helm-charts/blob/main/charts/prometheus-blackbox-exporter/values.yaml#L162) for module configuration options.
+Probes are defined through Prometheus scrape jobs, which can be added in [environments/common/inventory/group_vars/all/prometheus.yml](../environments/common/inventory/group_vars/all/prometheus.yml).
+See upstream docs for configuring blackbox-exporter scrape jobs.

+By default a HTTPS probe for OpenOndemand is added if there are hosts in the `openondemand` group, the module and scrape job for this is defined in
+[environments/common/inventory/group_vars/all/openondemand.yml](../environments/common/inventory/group_vars/all/openondemand.yml) (these are merged into the config in [blackbox_exporter.yml]([prometheus.yml](../environments/common/inventory/group_vars/all/prometheus.yml)) and [prometheus.yml](../environments/common/inventory/group_vars/all/prometheus.yml) respectively).

+### Placement

+Installed as part of the kube_prometheus_stack role thats placement is controlled by the `prometheus` group.
+As above, there is currently no load balancing support so should only be placed on a single node, configured to be the Slurm control node by default.

+### Access

+Probes can be viewed through the `Prometheus Blackbox Exporter` Grafana dashboard.